 Luiza‘s work investigates the ways in which colonial difference is inscribed and imposed upon and within bodies through technology; over the past four years, she has been researching practices of birth control and their relationship to coloniality through video, performance, and sculpture.
 She is a former IASPIS fellow (Sweden), as well as ZKM/Schloss Solitude web resident (Germany).
-Currently she’s an artist-in-residence at the MeetFactory in Prague (Czech Republic) and an upcoming grant holder from the Vilém Flusser Institute, and holder of the Dieter Ruckhaberle Preis.
+Currently she’s a grant holder from the Vilém Flusser Institute, and holder of the Dieter Ruckhaberle Preis.